 The poetry of the First World War

-Although it has been more than one hundred years since the Armistice and the end of the First World War, it continues to move and inspire poets, with Carol Ann Duffy penning a sonnet, ‘The Wound in Time’, as part of a series of special Remembrance Day events organised by film director Danny Boyle in 2018.
+Although it has been more than one hundred years since the Armistice and the end of the First World War, it continues to move and inspire poets, such as Carol Ann Duffy's sonnet, ‘The Wound in Time’ – part of a series of special Remembrance Day events organised by film director Danny Boyle in 2018.

 Max Egremont, Some Desperate Glory